ChaimaaLachhab/Annuaire-d-Employ-s--Java-EE-/README.md

 ## Project Overview

-As a freelance full stack Java developer, the goal is to create a web application that allows for adding, viewing, updating, and deleting employee records in an intuitive manner.
+The goal is to create a web application that allows for adding, viewing, updating, and deleting employee records in an intuitive manner.
 Here are the key features of the application:

 - **Employee Management**:
   - Adding a new employee by entering details such as name, email, phone number, department, and position.